ausaccessfed/workflows/README.md

 # Workflows

-This repo contains the source for the reusable workflows used by many of the apps throughout aaf
+This repo contains the reusable workflows used by many of the app repos throughout AAF.

 ## Distribution